 The deduction for self employment tax reduces is the one deduction that actually reduces both your self employment tax AND your income tax.
 Basically it's a deduction that allows you to write off the 'employer half' of your self employment tax.

-If you are an employer, you have to pay half of the employee's social security and medicare taxes.
-You can write that off as a business expense.
+An employer has to pay half of the employee's social security and medicare taxes.
+However, they can write that off as a business expense.

-On you Schedule SE where you calculate your self employment tax, they have you take 7.65% off your business profit before you start calculating the self employment tax.
+On your Schedule SE where you calculate your self employment tax, you take 7.65% off your business profit before you start calculating the self employment tax.
+What that's doing is deducting the employer half of social security BEFORE figuring out the final self-employment tax bill.

 The Good News and Bad News of taxes for us self employed contractors.